 If you’re only interested in partying there are a few accommodation options close to the venue at cheaper rates than places in the city centre.
 Bear in mind that this will make journeys to and from the city centre longer, but you won’t be too far from your bed when the party is over!
 However if you are looking to keeping the party going after 808 Festival then maybe consider staying closer to the city centre.
 Ekkamai, Thonglor and Asok are all good areas to stay in, each boasting a nice range of restaurants, cafés, nightclubs and bars that will complement your festival antics.

 The cost of your trip to Bangkok and your experience of 808 Festival will be totally dependent on your personal preferences.
-In you’re on a budget then some of these low cost tips on how to travel to Bangkok and to the festival will be useful to you.
+Though if you’re on a budget then some of these low cost tips on how to travel to Bangkok and to the festival will be useful to you.
 If you’re looking to spend big then by all means please do the opposite of all these recommendations!

 .
 Book your flights and accommodation early!
 Dates are normally announced a few months in advance so if you’re absolutely sure you want to go regardless of the lineup then you should book both flights and accommodation as soon as the dates are released to avoid price increases.